bots-business/HazexBB_WepApp/README.md

 4. **Fullscreen support for immersive gameplay.**
 5. Orientation detection hides the navbar in landscape mode for better screen space.
 6. Users can exit fullscreen or return to the main menu at any time.
+7. If a user wants a new game added, they can fill a "Request Game" form.
+8. The requested game name and the user's Telegram name are instantly sent to the bot admin via a direct bot message.
+9. Admin can review and decide whether to add the new game to the list.

 ---